What is a bad-credit loan?

 - Unlike with a secured loan, there is much less risk of losing your home - or other important assets - if you don’t keep up with repayments on a personal loan.

 - As the term of the loan will generally be shorter, you will pay less in interest over the lifetime of the loan.

 - You will be limited to how much you are allowed to borrow, particularly if you have bad credit.

-- You will have to pay a significantly higher APR than an applicant with good credit, as well as those taking out a secured loan.
+- You will have to pay a significantly higher APR than an applicant with good credit

 A guarantor loan is where a friend or family member agrees to take on responsibility for the debt if the original borrower defaults on the loan.
 While it does serve as a way for people with seriously impaired credit to be able to access finance, it is a product that requires a lot of thought and consideration, with most providers insisting the prospective guarantor takes independent financial advice before making the commitment.